i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 | 8                                                                                                                                                                                         | [SRR13761527](https://trace.ncbi.nlm.nih.gov/Traces/sra?run=SRR13761527)                | [SAMN18024793](https://www.ncbi.nlm.nih.gov/biosample/SAMN18024793)                           | [SRX10148230](https://www.ncbi.nlm.nih.gov/sra/SRX10148230)                                    | GSM5098826             | Cortex offspring from preeclampsia mother mice |

 #### **Stranded information?**
 But where is the strandedness of the libraries indicated?
 There is no mention of this neither in the publication, nor in its Supplemental Data 1, nor in the Supplementary Materials and Methods.
 I only found a mention in their regular Materials and Methods section that they used the TruSeq Stranded mRNA Library Prep Kit from Illumina, in whose [protocol](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_truseq/truseq-stranded-mrna-workflow/truseq-stranded-mrna-workflow-reference-1000000040498-00.pdf)  I read that it encompasses a first-strand reverse transcription and then the generation of the second strand of the cDNA, complementary to the first.
 This means that the resulting cDNA has the forward strand identical to the reverse complement of the original mRNA  and so should be treated as "reverse" and specified as such in the subsequent process.
 However, how can I make super sure that this is true?
-Giving the wrong strandedness will render the entire analysis essentially useless, so this is highly important.
+Giving the wrong strandedness will render the entire analysis essentially useless, this is highly important.

----
-# ACTIVELY WORKING ON:
+[explain the underlying biology]

+Side note: how does the kit distinguish between what is the first strand (reverse strand) and the forward strand?
+According to the TruSeq protocol, this is done by using a desoxyribonucleotide in the second-strand preparation that is different from the first-strand preparation (dUTP instead of dTTP for the first strand - they will both hybridize with adenosine, but the presence of Ts in one cDNA strand and the presence of Us in the other makes it possible to tell apart which strand the reads stem from)

 The blessings of online searching pointed me to a Python package called [How are we stranded here](https://github.com/signalbash/how_are_we_stranded_here) , which analyzes fastq files precisely to understand this.
 The knack: it also needs some additional information about the organism at hand, such as a gtf annotation file and a kallisto transcriptomic index.
+This seems like a very complicated option, so I asked Ioana Lemnian whether that is necessary.
+She said no, because it can only be that the `_R1` FastQ files are reverse and `_R2` files forward, so the strandedness should be specified as `RF`  (she also sent me some useful resources: [this one from ECSeq](https://www.ecseq.com/support/ngs/how-do-strand-specific-sequencing-protocols-work) and [this from the Broad Institute](https://www.broadinstitute.org/videos/strand-specific-rna-seq-preferred)

 ---
+# ACTIVELY WORKING ON:

+---

+#### **Gzipping FastQ files for pipeline**

+I noticed in the parameters that the pipeline doesn't work with FastQ files directly, but only with their gzipped versions.